How To Pick A Real-Time OLAP Platform

 Anomaly Detection and Root Cause Analysis

-In addition to monitoring metrics, it is equally important to be able to detect anomalies on large time-series datasets instantly in order to perform appropriate actions in time.
+In addition to monitoring metrics, it is equally important to be able to detect anomalies on large time-series datasets instantly to perform appropriate actions in time.
 The figure below shows a drop in ‘pageViews’ metric based on week over week statistics which is marked as an anomaly.
 Subsequently, it’s important to understand which dimensions were primarily responsible for causing the anomaly – shown in the next figure.
 Both of these use cases require the ability to perform high QPS temporal scans and ‘group by’ queries on the OLAP platform.

 This is one of the most common use cases for visually presenting insights obtained from an OLAP platform.
 Visualization can be as simple as a dashboard to plot metrics on different kinds of charts or as complex as geospatial visualization, clustering, trend analysis, and so on.
 Typically this requires the OLAP platform to integrate well with the existing visualization solutions such as Apache Superset and Grafana.
 Shown below is a Github analytics dashboard built using Apache Superset for analyzing Github merge events in real-time.